 Motor Oil Disposal

 Walton County residents have four locations to dispose of used motor oil at no charge.
-The used oil is collected by Walton County workers and is recycled into materials for road paving and other projects.
-Simply bring your used oil to any of the five locations, lift the lid and pour in your oil (no other chemicals, please - just used motor oil.)
+The used oil is collected by Walton County Solid Waste employees.
+Simply bring your used oil to any of the four locations, lift the lid and pour in your oil (no other chemicals, please – just used motor oil).
+Please do not leave your empty containers.
+Place in regular garbage.

 - Woodyard Road – 117 Montgomery Circle (Adjacent to fuel tanks)